- 8pm Wed 25th – Sat 28th October

 - Two courses for £10.95pp from 6pm (show ticket on request)

-The Talbot also have an Uncle Vanya Pre-Theatre Menu
+The Talbot also have a special Uncle Vanya Pre-Theatre Menu Offer

-- Enjoy two courses on the set menu from 5: 30 – 7 pm
+- Enjoy two courses on this special dedicated menu from 5: 30 – 7 pm

 There are several other evening dining options in Cuckfield